microsoft/genaiscript/docs/gptools.md

 GenAIScript has a text template engine that is used to expand and assemble prompts before being sent to OpenAI.
 These templates can be forked and modified.

 All prompts are JS files named as `*.genai.js`.
-You can use the `GenAIScript - Fork a gptool...` to fork any known prompt.
+You can use the `GenAIScript - Fork a script...` to fork any known prompt.

 All `system.*.genai.js` are considered system prompt templates and are unlisted by default.
 There is no variable expansion in those.